 Following the disappearance of faction fights, bataireacht slowly went into hibernation, being only practiced by a handful of individuals.
 Antrim Bata was nearly lost, but techniques were safeguarded by members of the family and recorded by Max Chouinard.
 Since the early 2000s, a movement to repopularize the art has been active.

 The style is currently headed by Máistir Max Chouinard from Canada.
 Max learned the style in Ireland in 2007 and going back to North America actively begun to teach and spread this fascinating and effective martial art.
-Max started practicing martial arts in 1997 with styles such as Kyokushin Karate, Brazilian Jiu Jitsu, Awrology and has extensive experience in weapon-based martial arts including Ryukyu Kobujutsu, Shinkendo, Toyama Ryu, Hyoho Niten Ichi Ryu, Yagyu Shinkage Ryu, Olympic Fencing, Canne de Combat and is an active practitioner and researcher of Historical European Martial Arts.
+Max started practicing martial arts in 1997 with styles such as Kyokushin Karate and Brazilian Jiu Jitsu and has extensive experience in weapon-based martial arts including Shinkendo, Hyoho Niten Ichi Ryu, Yagyu Shinkage Ryu, Olympic Fencing, Canne de Combat and is an active practitioner and researcher of Historical European Martial Arts.

 The days of faction fights are long past, and bataireacht today strives to promote personal growth and ability through the practice of a traditional martial art, while maintaining the efficiency of this stick fighting method.